sixty-north/cosmic-ray/docs/concepts.rst

 implies, this operator mutates code by replacing `break` with `continue`.
 During the initialization of a session, this operator identifies all of the locations in the code where this mutation can be applied.
-Then, during execution of a session, it actually mutates the AST by replacing `break` nodes with `continue` nodes.
+Then, during execution of a session, it actually mutates the code by replacing `break` nodes with `continue` nodes.

-Operators are exposed to Cosmic Ray via plugins, and if they want users can extend the available operator set by providing their own operators.
+Operators are exposed to Cosmic Ray via plugins, and users can choose to extend the available operator set by providing their own operators.
 Operators are implemented as subclasses of `cosmic_ray.operators.operator.Operator`.

 Execution engines
 =================

 *Execution engines* determine the context in which tests are executed.
 The primary examples of execution engines are the *local* and *celery4* engines.
-The local engine executes tests serially on the local machine; the celery4 engine distributes tests to remote workers using the Celery (v4) system.
+The local engine executes tests on the local machine; the celery4 engine distributes tests to remote workers using the Celery (v4) system.
 Other kinds of engines might run tests on a cloud service or using other task distribution technology.

 Execution engines have broad control over how they execute tests.
 During the execution phase they are given a sequence of pending mutations to execute, and